Situation

 |---|---|

 bindu logs <agent> | Stream the agent’s stdout/stderr to your terminal.
-Pass --no-follow to print current logs and exit. |
+Reads /tmp/bindu-agent.log inside the VM via tail -F. Pass --no-follow to cat the file and exit. |

-bindu shell <agent> | Open an interactive shell inside the VM (/app is the working directory). |
+bindu shell <agent> | Open an interactive bash inside the VM as the boxd user.
+You land in /home/boxd; your shipped source is at /home/boxd/app. |

 Result